zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## CORS handling

-You can enable Gateway to terminate CORS requests for itself and also for routed services.
-By default, Cross-Origin Resource Sharing (CORS) handling is disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
+You can enable the Gateway to terminate CORS requests for itself and also for routed services.
+By default, Cross-Origin Resource Sharing (CORS) handling is disabled in the API Gateway for Gateway routes `api/v1/gateway/**`.
 To enable CORS at the service level, it is necessary to enable CORS as stated here first.
-Individual services can control whether they want Gateway to handle CORS for them through the [Custom Metadata](../../extend/extend-apiml/custom-metadata.md) parameters.
+Individual services can control whether they want the Gateway to handle CORS for them through the [Custom Metadata](../../extend/extend-apiml/custom-metadata.md) parameters.

-When Gateway handles CORS on behalf of service, it sanitizes defined headers from the communication (upstream and downstream). `Access-Control-Request-Method,Access-Control-Request-Headers,Access-Control-Allow-Origin,Access-Control-Allow-Methods,Access-Control-Allow-Headers,Access-Control-Allow-Credentials,Origin` The resulting request to the service is not a CORS request and the service does not need to do anything extra.
-The list can be overriden by specifying different comma separated list in property `APIML_SERVICE_IGNOREDHEADERSWHENCORSENABLED` in `<Zowe instance directory>/instance.env`
+When the Gateway handles CORS on behalf of service, it sanitizes defined headers from the communication (upstream and downstream). `Access-Control-Request-Method,Access-Control-Request-Headers,Access-Control-Allow-Origin,Access-Control-Allow-Methods,Access-Control-Allow-Headers,Access-Control-Allow-Credentials,Origin` The resulting request to the service is not a CORS request and the service does not need to do anything extra.
+The list can be overridden by specifying different comma-separated list in the property `APIML_SERVICE_IGNOREDHEADERSWHENCORSENABLED` in `<Zowe instance directory>/instance.env`

-Additionally, Gateway handles the preflight requests on behalf of the service, replying with CORS headers:
+Additionally, the Gateway handles the preflight requests on behalf of the service, replying with CORS headers:
 - `Access-Control-Allow-Methods: GET,HEAD,POST,DELETE,PUT,OPTIONS`
 - `Access-Control-Allow-Headers: origin, x-requested-with`
 - `Access-Control-Allow-Credentials: true`
-- `Access-Control-Allow-Origin: *` or list of origins as configured by the service
+- `Access-Control-Allow-Origin: *` or a list of origins as configured by the service.

 Use the following procedure to enable CORS handling.